magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/sigfox.md

 ![image](/images/user-guide/integrations/sigfox/sigfox-device-callbacks-3-pe.png)

-After this, the device is ready to send data to Thingsboard.
+After this, the device is ready to send data to IoT Hub.
 Send an uplink message from the device.

-After you sent the uplink message a new device was created in Thingsboard.
+After you sent the uplink message a new device was created in IoT Hub.
 You should receive a **notification** about it.
 To view notification click on the "bell" icon in the upper right corner of the screen.
 The notification will contain link to the *Sigfox-2216792* device provisioned by the integration (your device name may differ from the one shown in this example).
 Learn more about notifications and how to configure them [here](/docs/{{docsPrefix}}user-guide/notifications/).

 Navigate to this device.